ktmud/cached-dependencies/README.md

 }
 ```

-In which `hashFiles` and `keyPrefix` will be used to compute the `key` input used in [@actions/cache](https://github.com/marketplace/actions/cache). `restoreKeys` will defaults to be `keyPrefix` if not specified.
+In which `hashFiles` and `keyPrefix` will be used to compute the `key` input used in [@actions/cache](https://github.com/marketplace/actions/cache). `restoreKeys` will defaults to `keyPrefix` if not specified.

-It is recommended to always use absolute paths in these configs so you can share the configs across different worflows more easily (in case you want to start the action in different working directories).
+It is recommended to always use absolute paths in these configs so you can share them across different worflows more easily (in case you the action is called from different working directories).

+#### Speficy when to restore and save

-To use the caches, utilize the predefined `cache-store` and `cache-save` commands:
+With the predefined `cache-store` and `cache-save` bash commands, you have full flexibility on when to restore and save cache:

 ```yaml
 steps: